kshaffer/kshaffer.github.io/codingforteachers.md

 ### Reflection

 After you've played around a bit, take a peek at the code in lines 1-100.
 Can you figure out what the difference is between the search code in the two blocks?
 Why does one require a URL?
-Why does the [code]searchURL()[/code] function not contain a URL?
+Why does the *searchURL()* function not contain a URL?

 ## Playing with text in public using JavaScript